rubensworks/article-quoted-triples-index/content/related-work.md

 Finally, [two approaches](cite:cites transformingrdfstarpropgraphs) are identified to transform RDF datasets containing quoted triples into a [property graphs model](cite:cites propertygraphs).

-RDF-star is however seeing wide adoption among SPARQL implementations, for which a full list of implementations that adhere to the RDF-star community group specification can be found in [](cite:cites rdfstarimplementations).
+RDF-star is seeing wide adoption among SPARQL implementations, for which a full list of implementations that adhere to the RDF-star community group specification can be found in [](cite:cites rdfstarimplementations).
-Unfortunately, none of these approaches clearly document their storage and indexing approach, which motivates the need for this article on comparing various indexing approaches.
+Unfortunately, none of these approaches clearly document their storage and indexing approach, which motivates the need for this article on comparing various indexing techniques.